 INDUSTRIAL SKILLS ORIENTATION:

-A theory course designed to thoroughly instruct calibration methods and techniques.
-Knowledge of flow, temperature, pressure and level monitoring is covered as well as a close look at the operation and fundamentals of process switches, indicators, transmitters, and recorders.
-Successful completion of this course and a passing grade of the EPRI Level 1 exam will earn the EPRI Level 1 Certification.
+INSTRUMENTATION (LEVEL 1): A theoretical course designed to teach calibration methods and techniques.
+Topics covered include flow, temperature, pressure, and level monitoring, as well as a close look at the operation and fundamentals of process switches, indicators, transmitters, and recorders.
+Students must pass the exam with a grade of 80% or higher to receive the EPRI Level 1 certification.

 LA QUALIFIED SAFETY PERSON:

 This class covers Cal OSHA safety requirements and emphasizes safety training for the electrical trade.
 Upon successful completion of this course, participants will be issued a Local 11 LA QSP certificate and an OSHA 30 card with a Cal OSHA endorsement.

 This course is based on the ETA curriculum for complex motor control devices, including semiconductor sensors, solid-state relays, and AC motor speed control.
 Hands-on lab time will be spent on creating wiring diagrams that each student will reference to wire up a fully operational motor control center.